Google Paid Apple Billions To Dominate Search On iPhones, Justice Department Says

 Newman, the former Justice Department lawyer, agrees.
 He says there should not be barriers to competition in the search business even if people by and large prefer Google.

-"If the Yankees keep winning the world series in a world where baseball's fair, that's no reason not to make baseball fair," Newman said.
+"If the Yankees keep winning the World Series in a world where baseball's fair, that's no reason not to make baseball fair," Newman said.

 Justice Department lawyers have interviewed DuckDuckGo's Weinberg about his view that Google is stifling competition through its smartphone default status, and Justice officials may push a federal judge to order that consumers have more options, if the court eventually rules against Google.
 Of course, the case is likely to take several years to resolve.